wizardstoy/docs/source/implementation/queryRelations.rst

 The is the current lowest level view, which lists out a view of both Mapping and of Linkage shard combined, as a Django ModelForm.

+The query operates by stepping backwards from the explicit Linkage shard name and acquiring all siblings attributes, then stepping backwards again to find its parent Mapping shard and acquiring all of its attributes as well.
+The OPTIONAL clause is to attempt to acquire the 'canonical unit' if it exists.

 When the data model layout changes, the query will need to find the explicit Mapping shard, using Provenance chain lookup sub-query, and acquire all required attributes for populating the ModelForm.